Mali: Medical Missions & Capacity Building

 In the year 2018 :

-- 90 volunteers participated across multiple missions to ensure comprehensive theoretical and practical training for 30 Malian medical professionals.
+- USFC organized multiple mission trips to Mali consisting of 90 volunteers to provide comprehensive theoretical and practical training for 30 Malian medical professionals.

-- We performed 58 successful heart surgeries, free of charge
+- USFC performed 58 successful heart surgeries in Mali free of charge

-- 3 missions were organized, 15 doctors were trained and 150 children were treated, including children suffering from pathologies of the face and the aftermath of severe burns.
-In parallel, around 350 traditional medicine practitioners were trained during two missions in the Sikasso region.
+- We organized three medical missions in which 15 Malian doctors were trained and 150 children with severe burns were treated.
+In parallel, around 350 traditional medicine practitioners were trained during two medical missions in the Sikasso region of Mali.

 In 2017, USFC began construction of a new pediatric surgery project, generously supported by Ms. Thi Sanh Festoc, in honor of her deceased husband, Mr. André Festoc.
 In 2018, that unit opened its doors to the public bearing his name.
 It is comprised of two operating theaters, 6-bed recovery unit, blood bank, sterilization unit and the necessary services to support heart surgery.